rails/jbuilder/README.md

       ]
     }

-You can either use JsonBuilder stand-alone or directly as an ActionView template language.
+You can either use Jbuilder stand-alone or directly as an ActionView template language.
 When required in Rails, you can create views ala show.json.jbuilder (the json is already yielded):

     # Any helpers available to views are available to the builder
     json.content format_content(@message.content)